 If one of your goals is to get students reading at home (and who doesn’t have that goal?), you can also find this reading stamina chart in our Free Resource Library.
 Great way to encourage reading at home!

 When you sign up for our newsletter, you receive teacher tips and gain access to our Free Resource Library!
-Sign up here or click on the envelope!
+Sign up here!